The Most Powerful Sad Endings In Cinematic History

 The "Planet of the Apes" franchise is notorious for its downbeat endings, and the finale of "Escape from the Planet of the Apes" might be the saddest of the bunch.
 The third film in the original series, "Escape from the Planet of the Apes" follows a group of chimps who travel back in time from the ape-dominated future and wind up in the 1970s.
 Naturally, these talking chimps cause quite a stir, and they quickly become superstars.
 After all, Zira (Kim Hunter) and Cornelius (Roddy McDowall) are an incredibly cute couple.
 They're witty, intelligent, and friendly.
 Who wouldn't love them?

 Dr. Otto Hasslein, that's who.
 Played by Eric Braeden, Hasslein is the president's Chief Science Advisor, and when he learns that Zira is pregnant, he worries her baby might give rise to a race of uber-intelligent apes who could overthrow mankind.
-And after a series of very unfortunate events, Zira and Cornelius are forced to go on the run with their newborn baby.
+After a series of very unfortunate events, Zira and Cornelius are forced to go on the run with their newborn baby.
 Tragically, Hasslein tracks them down to an abandoned ship, and in the film's hopeless climax, everybody dies.
 Hasslein fills Zira and the baby full of lead, Cornelius shoots the scientist, and then he's gunned down by the military.

 Of course, the film does have a twist up its sleeve.
 As it turns out, Zira swapped her real baby for a circus chimpanzee, so her actual kid is still alive.
 And in the movie's final moments, we cut to Zira's baby as he begins crying, "Mama!"
 Sure, the baby is going to live, but now he's an orphan — one who might bring the end of humanity.
 But then, maybe human beings deserve it.

-War movies aren't really known for their upbeat endings, but when it comes to pure tearjerking power, they don't get any more dismal than "Glory."
-This Civil War flick tells the story of the 54th Massachusetts Infantry, which was the first African-American regiment to fight for the Union army.
+War movies aren't really known for their upbeat endings, but when it comes to pure tear-jerking power, they don't get any more dismal than "Glory."
+This Civil War flick tells the story of the 54th Massachusetts Infantry, which was the first African American regiment to fight for the Union Army.
 The regiment was led by Colonel Robert Gould Shaw, played in the film by Matthew Broderick, and after overcoming a lot of racism, Shaw and the 54th wind up leading the charge in the film's climactic battle.

 The 54th's mission is to take a heavily guarded fort, and in their desperate charge across a war-torn beach, the good guys get shot to pieces.
 Trapped in a ravine and surrounded by Confederates, Shaw charges the enemy, hoping to inspire his men, and he's quickly gunned down.
 Enraged, Private Silas Trip (an Oscar-winning Denzel Washington) picks up the flag and charges after the colonel, only to be shot down seconds later.
 But the double whammy of Shaw's and Trip's deaths inspires the rest of the 54th to rush out of the ravine and continue their charge.
-And for a few seconds, it look like they might be victorious.
+And for a few seconds, it looks like they might be victorious.

-With James Horner's rousing soundtrack driving the men forward, the 54th storm down the beach ... only to wind up facing a bunch of cannons.
+With James Horner's rousing soundtrack driving the men forward, the 54th storms down the beach ... only to wind up facing a bunch of cannons.
 Despite their bravery, these guys are no match for cannonballs, and all the characters we've come to love — played by the likes of Morgan Freeman, Cary Elwes, and Andre Braugher — are blown to oblivion.
 If that wasn't sad enough, the movie ends with Shaw and Trip's bodies being buried side by side in a mass grave.
 As far as endings go, it's equal parts glorious and gloomy.

 Directed by Ben Affleck, "Gone Baby Gone" is a movie about kidnapping, pedophilia, and child abuse.
 In other words, this isn't exactly a feel-good film, and the ending is appropriately downbeat.
 Based on the novel by Dennis Lehane, this thriller follows two Boston detectives — Patrick Kenzie (Casey Affleck) and Angie Gennaro (Michelle Monaghan) — who are hired to find a little girl named Amanda (Madeline O'Brien).
 At first, they believe the kid was murdered by a local drug dealer, but as they dig deeper into the case, they discover a surprising conspiracy.

-As it turns out, Amanda's mom (Amy Ryan) is negligent to the point of abuse, so Amanda was kidnapped by her concerned uncle with the help of several high-ranking cops.
+As it turns out, Amanda's mom (Amy Ryan) is negligent to the point of abuse, so the young girl was kidnapped by her concerned uncle with the help of several high-ranking cops.
 She was then sent to live with a kindly police captain (Morgan Freeman) who could give her the life she deserved.
 But Patrick isn't a big believer in moral ambiguity.
 He sees the world in black and white, and even though Amanda's mom is awful, he doesn't think anyone has the right to take her daughter away.
 So after a 911 call, Patrick brings the conspiracy down and has the little girl sent back home.

 However, Patrick almost immediately starts to regret his decision when he goes to visit Amanda.
 He sees that her mom is just as awful as ever and realizes he might've damned Amanda to a life of poverty, neglect, and mistreatment.
 In the final few moments, he volunteers to babysit Amanda and sits beside her, watching the traumatized, lonely kid as she stares at the television.
 Maybe making that phone call was legally right, but Patrick will have to live with his "correct" decision forever.